isabella232/data-workbench.en-1/help/home/c-get-started/c-vis/c-sel-vis/c-sel-aff-vis.md

 ---
 description: Within a workspace, a visualization represents a set of query results.
-seo-description: Within a workspace, a visualization represents a set of query results.
-seo-title: Understanding How a Selection Affects Other Visualizations
 solution: Analytics
 title: Understanding How a Selection Affects Other Visualizations
 topic: Data workbench